SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 ### Azure DNS
 A DNS scaled at Azure level, it is reliable and highly available, it is secure because it provides role-based access control, activity logs to monitor activity, resource locking to lock a subscription, resource group, or resource.
 With Azure DNS you can use Alias Record to refer to an Azure resource, it will be updated automatically if the unerlying IP address changes.

+### Azure Load Balancer
+Network component that evenly distributes traffic in multiple instances connected to the balancer, it increases availability and scalability.
+The load balancer automatically detects if a VM is down.
+It can be public or private (internal).
+Generally, HTTP traffic coming from the open world is managed by a specific type of load balancer called **APP GATEWAY**: has integrated features such as web application firewall, redirection capabilities.

+### Content delivery Network
+In order to reduce latency to users accessing the static content of your app, it will automatically distribute those statics all over the world (in Points Of Presence - POP).

 # Storage Services
 Different storage solutions based on the needs.
 Massive amount of binary data (BLOB storage).
 File storage, ideal for file sharing on the cloud.
 Disk storage, provide disks for VM and applications, SSD and conventional hard drives, Table stores, great for key value pairs storing.
 Message queue for storing messages not yet processed.
 You can optimize the cost by choosing between: